 The Board directs the superintendent to control access to district buildings as appropriate and necessary to protect property, students and personnel.

-The superintendent or designee will develop procedures to

-Principals will control access to school buildings and will provide safeguards against unauthorized access to these buildings.
-Procedures will include staff members being responsible for district property (e.g., keys, Each principal, with the superintendent’s approval, will develop regulations designed to control the use of buildings and access cards) in their possession.
+The superintendent or designee will develop procedures to control access to school buildings and provide safeguards against unauthorized access to these buildings.
+Procedures will include staff members being responsible for district property (e.g., keys, access cards) in their possession.

-, and to ensure that buildings are adequately closed and locked when no authorized personnel are present.
-Staff who fail to obey such proceduresregulations may be disciplined up to and including dismissal.
-Students who fail to obey such proceduresregulations may be disciplined.
+Staff who fail to obey such procedures may be disciplined up to and including dismissal.
+Students who fail to obey such procedures may be disciplined.

 When reviewing policies and procedures relating to school building security, the Board must consider the installation of a panic alarm system in accordance with ORS 339.408.

-The Board’s objectives for providing controlled access are to:

-Ensure maximum protection of district property and facilities that minimizes possibilities of theft, vandalism and loss of materials and equipment;

-Involve staff members in being responsible for district property (e.g. keys, fobs) in their possession and to eliminate unnecessary costs for replacing lost or misplaced district property;

-Establish and maintain an efficient organizational plan for securing district property and facilities.

 END OF POLICY

 Legal Reference(s):